watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 - How to use the [**Watson Speech JS SDK**](https://github.com/watson-developer-cloud/speech-javascript-sdk) To convert text to speech.
 - How to use the [**writeableElements**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#writeableelements) instance property to add a custom button above the web chat input field that can be used to record speech.
 - How to use the [**Watson Speech JS SDK**](https://github.com/watson-developer-cloud/speech-javascript-sdk) To convert the recorded speech to text.
-- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance function to send the converted text to the assistant.
+- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance method to send the converted text to the assistant.

 ## [Using Carbon](using-carbon/README.md)